Mason Brodine

 Mason Brodine (born February 18, 1988) is an American former football tight end.
 He signed with the Oakland Raiders as an undrafted free agent on July 26, 2011.
 He played college football for Nebraska–Kearney.

-Early years
+Early life

 Brodine attended Elm Creek High school in Nebraska.
 Brodine helped his high school team win their first playoff game in 2004.

 College career

 Brodine played college football at the University of Nebraska–Kearney.
 Brodine was a 2nd-team All-Central Region and 1st-team All-RMAC selection.

 Professional career

 Oakland Raiders

 On July 26, 2011, Brodine signed with the Oakland Raiders as an Undrafted free agent.
 On September 3, 2011, he was released.
 On September 5, 2011, he was signed to the practice squad.
 On December 17, 2011 he was promoted to the active roster.
 On December 18, 2011, he made his NFL debut against the Detroit Lions.
 On August 27, 2012, he was released after appearing in two games in 2011.